“When certain effects show a certain asymmetry, this asymmetry must be found in the causes which gaves rise to them” (Curie 1894).

 A consequence of this (often merely conjectured) relationship between dual theories is that “a symmetry of a theory is a symmetry of its dual”.
 This idea, though strongly reminiscent of Curie’s Principle, clearly goes beyond a context where the language of “cause and effect” stands a chance of being clarifying.
 However, a more careful conceptual analysis of how such principles are being used in physics may prove fruitful, for example as a heuristic for interesting conjectures, or as a foundation for understanding dualities.
 These wonderful papers by de Haro, Butterfield et al. are an excellent place to start!

-payday loans telford What to do in philosophy of science more generally.
+payday loan company in maryland What to do in philosophy of science more generally.
 Curie’s original use of his principle, though widely explored in the philosophy of physics, has received no attention at all in the philosophy of sciences outside physics.
 Nevertheless, the claim that “A symmetry of the cause is a symmetry of the effect” may turn out to play an interesting role in the philosophical foundations of other sciences, such as biology, medicine or economics, were a creative philosopher of science to take up the search.